 Marzipan Candy Potatoes

 In his defense, the Nürnberg Christmas market is famous for only allowing handmade goods in their stalls.
 No cheap crap made overseas.
 So I understand why proprietors can be jumpy about people taking pictures of their wares.
 People who would go on to use those pictures as references to replicate the items themselves and not buy the ones on display.
 Or worse, to replicate the goods and sell them elsewhere.

-You can buy already prepared marzipan in a package which runs about $10 for 8 ounces or you can make it yourself at home for a lot less money.
+You can buy already prepared marzipan in a package, which runs about $10 for 8 ounces, or you can make it yourself at home for a lot less money.
 The expensive ingredient is the almond flour.
-If you have some already on hand I recommend making your own marzipan.
+If you have some already on hand, make your own marzipan.
 It takes minutes.
 Of course, using the packaged marzipan takes even less time.
 Both recipes are included at the bottom of this post.

 My attraction to marzipan potatoes is obvious.
-I love faux foods and almost every April Fool’s Day since I have had this blog, I try to make something fun to share.
+I love faux foods.
+Furthermore, almost every April Fool’s Day since having this blog, I try to make something fun to share.

 These cocktail weenie cookies I made out of marzipan and sugar cookie dough back in 2011 were picked up by this month’s Rachel Ray magazine for a feature on fake foods for April Fool’s Day.

-Tip: Most, if not all instructions for making marzipan potatoes say to form the potato in your hands and then roll it in cocoa powder.
+Most, if not all, instructions for making Marzipan Candy Potatoes say to form the potato in your hands and then roll it in cocoa powder.
 Do NOT do this.
 You will end up with way too much cocoa powder on your marzipan potatoes and will have to dust most of it off, creating an unnecessary mess.

+Marzipan Candy Potatoes